simeonpashley/simeonpashley.github.io/_posts/2013-04-29-job-interview-assessment-form-template.md

 **Communication skills [poor, average, good]**

-English wasn’t excellent, but he got his point across very well nonetheless.
+English wasn't excellent, but he got his point across very well nonetheless.
 He was quite verbose and not at all shy about talking, which is a good sign.

 **In your opinion will the candidate fit in with the team i.e. team dynamics?**

-I can’t see why not.
+I can't see why not.

 **In your opinion can the company satisfy the candidates career aspirations?**